 We recommend using the first match classification method and consequent sorting of the lines in the classification settings.

-Defining the cavity ratio is not obligatory to define, but we highly recommend it.
+Defining the cavity ratio is not obligatory, but we highly recommend it.

-Allowed values for Cavity Ratio are between 0 to 1 including the boarder values.
+The allowed values for cavity ratio are between 0 and 1, including the boarder values.
 Any decimal number in this span will be passed on to get the Net Solid Volume of the BIM object.

 -